 - Meanwhile, for the crisp, preheat oven to 300F and line a baking sheet with parchment paper.

-- Combine almond flour, flax seed meal, erythritol, brown sugar substitute and cinnamon in a food processor.
+- Combine almond flour, flax seed meal, Swerve, brown sugar substitute and cinnamon in a food processor.
 Pulse a few times to combine.

 - Scatter pieces of butter over the top of the mixture and then pulse until it resembles coarse crumbs.